light-ruby/light-services/README.md

 ### Arguments

-You may send some arguments into the service object.
+Pass arguments into the service object as shown:

 **How to define arguments:**
 ```ruby